Bnux256/ubuntu-serv-ansible-playbook/README.md

 * Host computer with Ansible Installed.

 ## Installation -
 Run `run.sh` on host to create ssh key and copy it to serv.
-It runs ansible playbook for first time.
+It runs ansible playbook for first time. <br>
-The `optional.sh` file isn't idempotent and it therefore not recommended for production usage.
+The `optional.sh` file isn't idempotent and it therefore not recommended for production usage. <br>
 It installs node, docker-compose, and lazydocker.
 It also setups docker to work now.
-There are also instructions in it to permanently mount usb drives.
+There are also instructions in it to permanently mount usb drives.<br>